Knit Polo vs Piqué Polo: Performance Piqué, Rib, Waffle & Yarn Blend Guide

 It can feel airy.
 It can still look modern.
 And compared with classic piqué, it often gives a softer and more elevated handfeel.

-The trade-off is that waffle constructions can be more snag-sensitive in real-world wear, especially around bags, glove Velcro, and cart contact points.
+Waffle constructions can be more snag-sensitive in real-world golf wear, especially around bag straps, glove Velcro, cart contact points, and rough surfaces.

-A cable knit polo, cable knit polo sweater, or polo cable knit sweater mens direction is familiar to the market because it already reads as classic knitwear.
+A cable knit polo, cable knit polo sweater, or polo cable knit sweater direction already reads as classic knitwear.

 - spring and fall drops